 For a household of four that is roughly 80-140 litres of water and food for 28 person-days for one week.
 Water is heavy and bulky, so most people combine stored water with purification tablets or a filter to treat more when needed.

-The full checklist, area by area
+What to put in the emergency kit - the full checklist, area by area

-1. Water
+1. Water and water purification

 - Stored drinking water, 3-5 litres/person/day